babakhani/unip/README.md

 Unip help you start new plugin project that going to work in different JavaScript framework, currently we support Vue.js, React, pure JavaScript (IIFE) and also Svelte.

+## Features
+- Use svelte power to create plugin that going to work every where
+- Example for every thing you need to create your plugin
+- Pre defined Vue.js React adapter
+- vuepress static site generated for documentation
+- CI/CD with Travis

 ## Install